precice/precice.github.io/pages/docs/running/running-output-files.md

 * `Iteration` is the coupling iteration counter within each time window.
 So, in the first time window, 6 iterations were necessary to converge, in the second time window 3.
 * And then two convergence measure are defined in the example.
 Two relative ones -- hence the `...Rel(...)`.
 The two columns `ResRel(Temperature)` and `RelRel(Force)` give the relative residual for temperature and heat flux, respectively, at the start of each iteration.

-## precice-MySolver-events.json

-Recorded events with timestamps.
-See page on [performance analysis](tooling-performance-analysis.html).

-## precice-MySolver-events-summary.log
+## precice-events/*

-Summary of all events timings.
-See page on [performance analysis](tooling-performance-analysis.html).
+Recorded events of all participants and ranks.
+See page on [performance analysis](tooling-performance-analysis.html) for more information.

 ## precice-postProcessingInfo.log